 Scrutiny involvement will prove a customer led assessment of the services offered to residents.
 This could involve identifying good practice from other organisations or making recommendations for improvement.
 You may be required to take an in-depth look at the way services are provided, to identify where improvements are needed and how services should be improved.

-We are holding bootcamps.
-Any resident can attend to give their view on a particular service and to help us come up with recommendations for improvement.
-Once we have completed a review we will present our findings and recommendations directly to the Services Committee made up of Estuary Senior Management and Board members.
+We are holding scrutiny bootcamps which any resident can attend to give their view on a particular service and to help us come up with recommendations for improvement.
+Once we have completed a review, we will present our findings and recommendations directly to the Services Committee made up of Estuary Senior Leadership Team and Board members.
 The Customer and Community Engagement Team then report back with an action plan so the Federation of Estuary Residents (FER) jointly with Scrutiny are able to monitor progress on the agreed recommendations.